In the beginning, there was the empty set

 (Try to calculate (ba)(dc)(b-a)(d-c) to check where it came from).

-What we might have not paid attention so far, is that from the very beginning such definition defines classes of equivalence for all possible pairs - even those, that were not handled by the original definition of subtraction.
+What we might not have paid attention to so far is that from the very beginning such a definition defines equivalence classes for all possible pairs - even those that were not handled by the original definition of subtraction.

 ^